Take a class

 We offer classes for novices and seasoned quilters alike - there’s always something to learn, and any time spent in the company of fellow fibre lovers is always well spent.

-Classes for the Winter/Spring session 2024, starting in January 2024, are now READY! .
-REGISTRATION IS OPEN ON TUESDAY, JANUARY 9!!
-Our very popular “Beginner” Class is ready for registration right now.
+Classes for the FALL 2025 Classes starting in September 2025 are now being worked on and will be posted as information is received.
+Registration will be open in August 2025 at the store.
 Come see the samples at the store, check the bottom of this page for updates, sign up for our newsletter, or follow us on Facebook!

 What do you need to take for every class?
 THE KEY BASIC: A sewing machine in good working order, as the store cannot supply one (and your machine manual if possible, for trouble-shooting).
 For quilting classes: cutting mat, ruler, rotary cutter, pins.
 The supply list for the class will tell you what else you need for that specific one.